 A statement issued on 28 January announced that it had agreed to merge with four smaller factions and form a new alliance, Hayat Tahrir al-Sham (Liberation of the Levant Organisation).

 Hashim al-Sheikh, also known as Abu Jabir, who had previously been the head of the now-rival Islamist rebel group Ahrar al-Sham, was named its new leader.

-There was no mention in the statement of the long-standing al-Nusra and JFS leader, Abu Mohammed al-Julani.
-However, he is believed to now be serving as Tahrir al-Sham confirmed weeks later that he had been appointed the alliance's "general military commander".
+There was no mention in the statement of the long-standing al-Nusra and JFS leader, Abu Mohammed al-Jawlani.
+However, Tahrir al-Sham confirmed weeks later that he had been appointed the alliance's "general military commander".

 On 9 February, Abu Jabir delivered a message in which he insisted Tahrir al-Sham was an "independent entity and not an extension of former organisations and factions".

 It appeared to be an attempt to further distance the group from al-Qaeda.

 But it is not clear how effective that will be, as the last name change failed to convince the international community and the US kept the group on its list of foreign terrorist organisations.